wyznel/Liberty/README.md

+> [!IMPORTANT]
+> Liberty is still in early development, expect lots of issues!

 # Liberty

 Liberty is a lightweight, JavaFX-based desktop chat application for interacting with local LLMs via [Ollama](https://ollama.com/).
-It provides a clean, modern interface with a smooth typing effect and built-in conversation management.
+It aims to provides a clean, modern interface with a smooth typing effect and built-in conversation management.

 ## Features